tagion/tagion/docs/gov/glossary/index.md

 ## Nodes

 A node is any device that connects to the network to help maintain the [database](/gov/glossary#distributed-database).
-Nodes perform various roles, such as storing a copy of the database, validating and propagating transactions, and participating in the consensus process (link).
+Nodes perform various roles, such as storing a copy of the database, validating and propagating transactions, and participating in the [consensus process](/gov/glossary#consensus).
 The types of nodes in the Tagion network are outlined [here](/gov/intro/network).

 ## On-chain Governance